xbeat/Machine-Learning/README.md

 Regression analysis is a statistical method used to model the relationship between variables.
 We'll explore two popular types: Linear Regression and Poisson Regression, highlighting their differences and use cases.

+## Understanding TF-IDF!
+A Key Text Analysis Technique in Python

+Understanding TF-IDF

+TF-IDF (Term Frequency-Inverse Document Frequency) is a numerical statistic used to reflect the importance of a word in a document within a collection or corpus.
+It's widely used in information retrieval and text mining.

 ## Motivations for Using KernelPCA over PCA

 Introduction to KernelPCA and PCA